2.4 The Mirror in the Woods

 The paths of the stone-sons and the elf-maid were destined to cross, for they were both searching for the same thing: a reason to believe that the world had not already been sold to the shadows.
 But while the Drokka sought their salvation in a lost mountain of the north, Nathily sought hers in the quiet, treacherous corners of her own soul.

 Let us look back to the early rains of ’52.
-Before the council met with Barkla and Brega.
+Before the summer when the council met with Barkla and Brega.
 Before Emcorae arrived back in Arbola in the Fall.
-Let us look at the moment the mirror of Nathily’s heart finally became clear.
+Let us look at the moments when Nathily was training on her own – and having a tough time of it.

 The Glade